deep-entertainment/egoventure/docs/getting_started.md

 ![Switching back to 2d mode](images/gettingstarted/2dmode.png)

 Godot scripting is done using a system of *signals*.
-Nodes can emit signals on various actions and scripts can "listen to" this signals and react to them.
+Nodes can emit signals on various actions and scripts can "listen to" these signals, and react to them.

 Select the new hotspot and on the right side, switch from *Inspector* to *Node* to see the available signals.
 Double click on *activate*.